 What are eero Events?

-The eero app now enables users to view changes and updates to their network in real time thanks to the Event Stream.
-The Event Stream provides users with detailed information about the status of their network, including timestamps for any major updates, changes, or potential issues.
+The eero App enables you to view changes and updates to your network in real time through the Event Stream.
+The Event Stream provides detailed information about your network status, including timestamps for updates, changes, or potential issues.

-The purpose of this article is to provide a list of Event Stream messages and their meanings.
-If you have questions about the meaning of a message in the Event Stream, you can search for the message here to receive additional clarification.
+This article lists Event Stream messages and their meanings.
+If you have questions about a message in the Event Stream, you can search for it here.

-The Event Stream is available on eero Secure, eero Plus, and eero For Business networks.
-It can be accessed on the Activity tab.
+Note: The Event Stream is available on eero Secure, eero Plus, and eero Business networks.
+Access it through the clock icon in the top-right corner of the Activity tab.

 Example Events: